danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

 and now it compiles.

-So: we can define abstract typeclasses, and add then as constraints of methods of a signature file.
+So: we can define abstract typeclasses, and add them as constraints of methods of a signature file.
 We can also demand that certain known types have instances of the typeclass.